Curriculum Vitae

 Conference Papers

 Dani Roytburg*, Matthew Bozoukov*, Hongyu Fu, Matthew Nguyen*, Jou Barzdukas*, and Narmeen Fatimah Oozeer.
-Breaking the Mirror: Examining Self-Preference in LLM Evaluators through Activation-Based Representations.
+Breaking the Mirror: Activation-Based Mitigation of Self-Preference in LLM Evaluators.
 Mechanistic Interpretability Workshop at NeurIPS 2025, 2025.

 Dani Roytburg*, Deborah Olorunisola*, Sandeep Soni, and Lauren Klein.
 Words and Action: Modeling Linguistic Leadership in # BlackLivesMatter Communities.
 Proceedings of the International AAAI Conference on Web and Social Media, 2025.